autistic-symposium/ml-tensorflower/README.md

-# Curated Resources on ETL, Machine Learning, and ML Pipelines
+# ETL, ML, and ML Pipelines

 ```
-The morale of this repository is to cover resources for deploying Machine learning
+In this repository we cover resources for deploying Machine learning
 in production environments, a task that includes data sourcing, data ingestion, data
 transformation, pre-processing data for use in training, training a model, and hosting
 the model.